OIDC relies on claims to provide information about the end user to relying parties.

 Clients can retrieve additional claims from the

 The OAuth 2.0 provider’s Supported Claims field restricts the claims that can be granted in ID tokens, but not the claims a client can register with during dynamic client registration.

 You can also use this field to configure how Identity Cloud presents the claims in the consent screen.
 By default, the UI doesn’t display scope-derived claims in the consent screen.
 You can configure the claims to display.

 Configure how claims appear in the consent screen as described in Manage consent.

-Claims may be entered as simple strings or pipe-separated strings
+You can enter claims as simple strings or pipe-separated strings

 representing the internal claim name, locale, and localized description.

-Client-level configuration overrides that at provider level.
+Client-level configuration overrides the configuration set at the provider level.